 Professor Ido Golding received his Ph.D in physics from Tel Aviv University (Israel) in 2001.
-Although trained as a condensed matter theorist, he has spent the last five years learning the experimental arsenal of modern molecular biology.
+Originally trained as a condensed matter theorist, he later spent five years learning the experimental arsenal of modern molecular biology.

 From 2002 to 2006, Professor Golding was a Lewis Thomas Research Fellow in the Department of Molecular Biology at Princeton University.
 He joined the faculty of the Department of Physics at the University of Illinois at Urbana-Champaign in 2007.
 In 2019, Professor Golding will return to the Department of Physics from Baylor College of Medicine, where he is currently a Professor of Biochemistry and Molecular Biology.

 Work in the lab involves a set of skills broader than what is generally mastered within a single discipline, including the techniques of molecular- and cell biology; live single-cell microscopy for making quantitative measurements; and data analysis using the engineer's toolbox of signal- and image processing; all accompanied by the theoretical tools of dynamical systems theory, stochastic processes, non-equilibrium phenomena and more.